airbytehq/airbyte/docs/contributing-to-airbyte/updating-documentation.md

 1. Some background information motivating the problem
 2. A description of the problem itself

-Some examples:
+3. Good places to start reading and file changes that can be skipped Some examples:

 _insufficient context_: `Create an OpenAPI to JSON schema generator`.
 Unclear what the value or problem being solved here is.